Orator-Bot/terms-of-service/README.md

 You are free to ask for data removal as a owner of your Discord Account or owner of that Particular Server.
 That includes removal of data related to your server and your account except Blacklist Data.

+### Refund Policy

+<li> All orator premium purchases are non-refundable, except as permitted by the staff.
+<li> Orator staff reserves right to accept or deny any cases incase of genuine errors

 <h3>Developers:</h3>

 <li>-Rishi Kubba (Owner / RK) https://github.com/RishiKubba</li>